 If you plan to progress in the field of hospitality, you are going to encounter a wide variety of people with very diverse backgrounds.

 In order to succeed as a hotelier, it is important to be sensitive to and to gain an understanding of different cultures, religions, races, nationalities.
 Understanding cultural differences can be a key factor in delivering excellent customer service, as people’s tastes and sensibilities are to a large extent conditioned by their ethnic and linguistic background.

 By its nature, the hospitality demands a high degree of flexibility and the ability to juggle several tasks simultaneously.
 In the course of one day, you may be required to plan a banquet, respond to customer requests and deal with infrastructural problems – all the while maintaining a professional demeanour.

 Being a versatile worker will make you invaluable to employers, as they will see that you can easily adapt to a variety of roles and situations in the enterprise.
 The higher up you move in the hierarchy, the more multitasking will become important, as you will have to deal with staffing issues as well as customer needs and wants.

 Teamwork is required

-Whether you are starting out in a low level service job or managing a large hotel, teamwork will be a major part of the job.
-In order to succeed in this industry, you must be willing to operate as the member of a team.
-You should be able to take instructions from others in order to achieve customer satisfaction and your fellow team members should feel supported by you, as you work together to achieve one common goal.
+Whether you are starting out in service job or managing a large hotel, teamwork will be a major part of the position.
+In order to succeed in this industry, you must be willing to operate as the member of a team, also to listen to each other and to help out where help is needed.
+Because together as a team you are stronger!

-In conclusion, those targeting a career in hospitality need to be good communicators, flexible, culturally aware and ready to be part of team.
+In conclusion, those targeting a career in hospitality will be particularly successful if they are good communicators, flexible, culturally aware and team players.